nicolasriquet/GitDelver/README.md

 *commits_history* has the following columns:

 * Repository: the name of the repository.
 * Branches: the list of branches in which this modification has been integrated.
+Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
 * NbBranches: the number of branches in which this modification has been integrated.
+Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
 * CommitId: the identifier of the commit.
 * Message: message of the commit.
 * Author: the author of the modification.